MVIG-SJTU/AlphaPose/doc/run.md

 - `--vis`: If turned-on, it will visualize the results and save them as images.
 If the input is video, it will save the output as video (but without audio).
 - `--sep`: If turned on, it will save the json file for each image/frame of the input.
 Default is false.
 - `--dataset`: Follow the keypoints definition as COCO or MPII dataset.
-Default is 'COCO', Alternative option is 'MPII'.
+Default is 'MPII', Alternative option is 'COCO'.
 - `--format`: The format of the saved results.
 By default, it will save the output in COCO-like format.
 An alternative option is 'cmu', which save the results in the format of CMU-Pose.
 For more details, see [format.md](format.md)

 ## Examples